ewdlop/Prompt-Engineering.md/OpenAI/Structured Research Paper Format.md

 **Flow and Clarity:** The above format ensures a logical flow common to scholarly work: beginning with broad context (Introduction), narrowing to specific methods and results, then broadening out again to implications (Discussion and Conclusion) ([Structuring the Research Paper: Formal Research Structure | UMGC](https://www.umgc.edu/current-students/learning-resources/writing-center/online-guide-to-writing/tutorial/chapter4/ch4-23#:~:text=For%20the%20formal%20academic%20research,methods%2C%20results%2C%20discussion%2C%20and%20conclusions%2Frecommendations)).
 The replacement of the Abstract with an **Extract** section provides a concise, **structured overview** for readers to quickly understand the essence of the research **at a glance**, by clearly delineating the purpose, methodology, key findings, and conclusions of the study.
 Each subsequent section of the paper then elaborates on these points in detail, following a clear progression.
 This structured approach helps maintain clarity and academic rigor, guiding the reader through the research in a coherent manner from start to finish.
 ```
+## Extra

+**Title:**
+A Structured Approach to Research Paper Composition with an 'Extra' Section

+**Authors:**
+[Your Name]
+[Your Institution]
+[Your Email]

+---

+### **1. Introduction**
+Provide an overview of the research topic, its significance, and the main objectives of the study.

+### **2. Literature Review**
+Summarize relevant research and highlight gaps that this study addresses.

+### **3. Methodology**
+Describe the methods and approaches used in conducting the research, including data collection and analysis techniques.

+### **4. Results**
+Present the key findings in a structured and clear manner, using tables, figures, or graphs where necessary.

+### **5. Discussion**
+Interpret the results, comparing them with previous studies and discussing their implications.

+### **6. Conclusion**
+Summarize the main findings and suggest future directions for research.

+### **7. Extra Section**
+This section provides additional context, extended discussions, or supplementary information beyond the core abstract.
+It may include personal insights, extended technical details, limitations, or any other pertinent content that does not fit within the standard sections.

+### **8. Additional Extra Section**
+This section serves as a further extension to provide deeper analysis, background information, or reflections related to the study.
+It can include expanded discussions on methodologies, broader implications of findings, or any relevant topics that enhance the overall understanding of the research.

+### **References**
+List all sources cited in the research using an appropriate citation format (APA, IEEE, etc.).